vinejs/vinejs.dev/content/docs/types/union.md

 ## Login with phone or email

-We all got login forms that may accept a phone number or an email address.
-Before creating the schema for this login form, let's define the expected TypeScript type.
+We all got login forms that may accept a phone number or an email address along with a password.
+If the user provides an email, we will validate it for the `email` format and validate the phone number for the `mobile` format.

-In the following example, we start with a static object and merge a union of two objects.
-One contains the `email` field, and the other contains the `phone` field.
+Following is the visual representation of the data we want to accept.
+First is a static object with the `password` field, followed by a union of objects with `email` or the `phone` number.

 ```ts
 /**